-In the clustering approach, the conformations are assigned to groups that share similar characteristics (e.g., similarity with the native structure), and from each group an average representative or its general characteristics can be taken.
-Here, hierarchical and partitioned groupings have been used (e.g., k-means [11], link [12]).
+In the clustering approach, the conformations are assigned to groups that share similar characteristics (e.g., similarity with the native structure), and from each group, an average representative or its general characteristics can be obtained.
+Hierarchical and partitioned groupings have been used for this approach (e.g., k-means [11], link [12]).
 However, the groups lose their temporal order since they can include conformations that occur in very distant times (Figure 2, bottom).
-And also they require pairwise comparisons, which are computationally expensive when trajectories are very large.
+They also require pairwise comparisons, which are computationally expensive when the trajectories are very large.

 Figure 2.
-The dimensionality reduction (above) transforms the conformations (c1, c2 and c3) into a new set of values (c’1, c’2 and, c’3), but their structural information is lost.
-While the clustering (bottom) forms two groups (G1 and G2), but their temporal order is lost since they contain conformations that overlap in time (c2, c3, c4, c5).
+The dimensionality reduction method (above) transforms the conformations (c1, c2 and c3) into a new set of values (c’1, c’2 and, c’3), but their structural information is lost, whereas the clustering method (bottom) forms two groups (G1 and G2), but their temporal order is lost since they contain conformations that overlap in time (c2, c3, c4, c5).

 To reduce a folding trajectory, the proposed algorithm divides the path into segments that are processed in parallel.
-For each segment, characteristic events are quickly extracted using the rapid clustering strategy of Hobohm and Sander (1992) adapted for protein folding trajectories; and from these results, the most representative events are selected by a strategy of k-medoids [13].
-The results of each segment are joined to form the reduced trajectory with the most representative conformations of the original trajectory, while retaining both its 3D representation as their temporal order.
+For each segment, characteristic events are quickly extracted using the rapid clustering strategy of Hobohm and Sander (1992) adapted for protein folding trajectories.
+From these results, the most representative events are selected by a strategy of k-medoids [13].
+The results of each segment are joined to form the reduced trajectory with the most representative conformations of the original trajectory while retaining both its 3D representation and temporal order.

-The algorithm is implemented in the R language, except the function for pairwise structure comparison, the TM-score [14], which is the function executed more times and that is implemented in the Fortran language.
+The algorithm is implemented in the R language except for the function used for pairwise structure comparison, the TM-score [14]; this function is executed many times and is implemented in the Fortran language.

 Methods